 Here the coach positions themselves so they could take over if all went wrong.
 Now the athlete can have full confidence and go for it.

-Hopefully, these weight room observations have shown us some simple transferable lessons in leadership and coaching from a well proven field of endeavour:
+Hopefully, the weight room shows us some transferable lessons in leadership and coaching from a well proven field of endeavour:

 - Today’s goal is a mild stretch and no more